afs/rdf-delta/docs/rdf-patch.md

 ## Preferred Style

-The prferred style is to write patch rows on a single line, single space between tokens on a row and a single space before the terminal `.`.
+The preferred style is to write patch rows on a single line, single space between tokens on a row and a single space before the terminal `.`.
 No comments should be included (comments start `#` and run to end of line).

+Headers should places before the item they refer to; for information used by an RDF Patch Log, the metadat is about thwe whole patch and should be at the start of the file, before any `TX`.